syncfusion-content/flutter-docs/Flutter/signaturepad/overview.md

 ---
 layout: post
-title: Getting Started for Syncfusion Flutter Signature Pad | Syncfusion
+title: Getting Started for Syncfusion Flutter SignaturePad | Syncfusion
-description: This section explains how to use the signature pad widget in flutter applciations and how to save a signature as image in flutter applciations.
+description: This section explains how to use the SignaturePad widget in flutter applciations and how to save a signature as image in flutter applciations.
 platform: Flutter
 control: SfSignaturePad
 documentation: ug